ireaneus/CDI/docs/ETP/ETPS6Assignment.md

 **Need a Standard for Biblical Exposition**

 - For these reasons, we need a standard for biblical exposition.
-We need clear definitions for prophecy, preaching, teaching, and exposition.
+We need clear definitions for *prophecy, preaching, teaching, and exposition*.
 - When we ask the question, *“Does God have a consistent intention for His people in this area,”* what do we discover as an answer in God’s Word?
 As we’ll see shortly, Moses is the Old Testament prototype of a preacher, but he wasn’t the first one to speak for God in the Bible.
 - Noah is known for being a boat builder in the middle of the desert, but **2 Peter 3:5** informs us that Noah was a *“preacher of righteousness.”* We have no record of Noah’s specific message, but one wonders what his reply was to those who ridiculed his efforts during the 100 years of ark construction.
 - Melchizedek first appears in **Genesis 14:18–20**, and pronounces a brief blessing over the victorious Abram.